-- 91. Every contract shall be in writing and on behalf of the Commissioner.
-Additionally: - - (a) A contract whose value is less than the Level 1 Threshold may be completed by use of an official order form, - (b) A contract whose value is more than the Level 1 Threshold but does not exceed the Level 3 Threshold shall be the subject of a formal contract prepared or approved by the Force Procurement Department, - (c) A contract whose value exceeds the Level 3 Threshold shall be the subject of a formal contract prepared by the Force Procurement Department and approved by the Joint Legal Service. - 92.
+- 94. Every contract shall be in writing.
+Additionally: - - (a) A contract whose value is less than the Level 1 Threshold may be completed by use of an official order form, - (b) A contract whose value is more than the Level 1 Threshold but does not exceed the Level 3 Threshold shall be the subject of a formal contract prepared or approved by the Force Procurement Department, - (c) A contract whose value exceeds the Level 3 Threshold shall be the subject of a formal contract prepared or approved by the Force Procurement Department (and if the total value exceeds £250,000.00 by the Joint Legal Service). - 95.
 All transactions made using an approved Force Purchasing Card must be in accordance with these contract standing orders with the following exceptions: